zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 ```
 check the ```UNDETECTED_COMMANDS.txt```.</br>

- 4. Develop your regexes, add them in the ```$regexDetectionTerms``` array in [this code block](https://github.com/danielbohannon/Invoke-DOSfuscation/blob/master/Invoke-DOSfuscationTestHarness.psm1#L293-L296) like that:
+ 4. Develop your regexes and add them in the ```$regexDetectionTerms``` array in [this code block](https://github.com/danielbohannon/Invoke-DOSfuscation/blob/master/Invoke-DOSfuscationTestHarness.psm1#L293-L296) like that:
 ![example1](https://i.ibb.co/Px4DqKk/image.png)

 5. Reimport the Module: